This blog was originally published September 2018 and was updated September 2023.

 And when we see or participate in situations that might be putting our New Members in physical or emotional danger, we as Christ followers are responsible for stepping in and shutting it down just like Jesus protected the vulnerable and powerless.

-This is part 1 of a two part series on hazing.
+This is part 1 of a two-part series on hazing.
+Click here for part 2 and here for our podcast episode on hazing.
 To learn more about how you can engage hazing on campus, visit hazingprevention.org